nixzhu/MonkeyKing/README.md

 It's done!

-If you don't want to registerAccount before share, do it in AppDelegate like follow:
+If you don't want to register account before share each time, do it in AppDelegate like follow:

 ```swift
 func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {